 Fruit flies are small, brown, and have bright red eyes.
 They commonly appear in the summer and early fall at a size between 1/10 - 1/8 inches long.
-They don’t bite and won’t damage furniture — but they will feed on overripe fruits and vegetables and transfer germs that can lead to food poisoning.
+They don’t bite and won’t damage furniture, but they will feed on overripe fruits and vegetables and can transfer germs that might lead to food poisoning.

 Where Do Fruit Flies Come From?

-Fruit flies can enter homes through open windows, squeeze through tiny gaps including cracks in walls, or come in with fruits and vegetables bought from your favorite grocery store.
-Female fruit flies lay up to 500 hundred eggs at at time, usually on the surface of overripe or decaying fruits and vegetables.
-The eggs are only 1/10-⅛ inches in length which is why you might not see them when picking out produce at the store.
-Once laid, fruit fly eggs will hatch 24-30 hours laterand the larvae will feed on the food source they were laid on.
-About a week later, those hatchlings will start the cycle again, potentially leaving you with and overwhelming infestation of thousands of fruit flies in a very short time.
+Fruit flies can enter homes through open windows, squeeze through tiny gaps including cracks in walls, or come in with fruits and vegetables that are overripe or already infested,then brought into your house after a trip to your favorite grocery store.
+Female fruit flies lay up to 500 hundred eggs at a time, often on the surface of overripe or decaying fruits and vegetables.
+The eggs are only 1/10-1⁄8 inches in length which is why you might not see them when picking out produce at the store.
+Once laid, fruit fly eggs will hatch 24-30 hours later and the larvae will feed on the food source they were laid on.
+About a week later, those hatchlings will start the cycle again, potentially leaving you with an overwhelming infestation of thousands of fruit flies in a very short time.

 How Long Do Fruit Flies Live?

 Fruit flies can live up to 40-50 days, but their lifespan will vary based on environmental conditions.
 Most will live between two to four weeks, but they can live longer if temperature is ideal (between 73-82 degrees Fahrenheit) and there’s an abundant source of food and moisture.